cilium/cilium/README.rst

 supports dynamic insertion of BPF bytecode into the Linux kernel at various integration points such as: network IO, application sockets, and tracepoints to implement security, networking and visibility logic.
 BPF is highly efficient and flexible.
-To learn more about BPF, read more in our our extensive `BPF and XDP Reference Guide`_.
+To learn more about BPF, read more in our extensive `BPF and XDP Reference Guide`_.

 .. image:: https://cdn.rawgit.com/cilium/cilium/master/Documentation/images/cilium-arch.png